Paveh: Climate

-At the 2017 census, its population was 25,771, in 7932 families.
-The inhabitants of Paveh are Kurds and speak Hawrami (also:Gorani).
-They follow the Shafi‘i branch of Sunni Islam.

 Landmarks

 Rivers

 Sirwan River is one of the biggest rivers in Paveh.
 It rises near Sanandaj, in the Zagros Mountains of Iran.
 It then descends through the mountains, where for some 32 km it forms the border between the two countries.
 It finally feeds into the Tigris below Baghdad.
 Navigation of the upper reaches of the Diyala is not possible because of its narrow defiles, but the river's valley provides an important trade route between Iran and Iraq.

 Mountains

 Paveh is established among mountains on Zagros Mountains.
 The mountain chain of Shaho is located in the west of Paveh.
-Shaho is the highest mountain in Kermanshah with an elevation of 3390.
+Shaho is the highest mountain in Kermanshah province with an elevation of 3390.